denissimon/formula-parser/README.md

 `getResult()` Returns an array [0 => v1, 1 => v2], where v1 is 'done' or 'error', and v2 is a computed result or validation error message, respectively.

 `getFormula()` Returns the text of the formula passed to the constructor.

+More usage examples can be found in `tests/FormulaParserTest.php`

 License
 -------